4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 The Shot: Open field, subject standing small in the frame, massive clouds of red, white, and blue smoke filling the landscape.

 Why It Works: Scale.
-When you use smoke in a wide, open landscape, it feels cinematic.
+Smoke in a wide, open landscape feels cinematic.
 The subject becomes part of a scene rather than just a portrait.

 Settings: f/5.6, 1/500s, ISO 100.
 Wide-angle lens (24-35mm).